Mercedes send F1 car to home of terminally ill boy who inspired Hamilton

 Mercedes have sent their Formula One car to the home of a terminally ill boy who Lewis Hamilton said inspired him to victory in Spain.

 Moments after he recaptured the lead of the championship from Valtteri Bottas following his fine victory at the Circuit de Catalunya, an emotional Hamilton dedicated his triumph to Harry Shaw – a five-year-old who has been diagnosed with a rare form of cancer.

 Hamilton had been alerted to Harry’s tragic plight ahead of Sunday’s race after Mercedes showed him a video of support sent in by the youngster from his hospital bed.

 Harry has since been transferred to his Surrey home for his final days.

-And, in a touching gesture by the sport's world champions, they have flown in a Mercedes F1 car to Harry's house.
+And, in a touching gesture by the sport’s world champions, they sent a Mercedes F1 car to Harry’s house.

 Harry was also presented with Hamilton’s winning trophy from Sunday’s Barcelona race.